EngineerKhan/AdvDBClass/Projects.md

 MVP means MVP and is meant to be launched.
 I can understand that mid of Dec is too early, so I can give you guys time until the 28th to complete your MVP and launch it.
 Those 40% will be marked then.
 And its binary marking: either you launch it and get marks or you don't (I mean it).

+## Early Evaluation

+You can get your project (any module of it, some issues you are facing or whatever) pre-evaluated by emailing me.
+This feedback will ensure you can get an early feedback without getting penalized (my final evaluation can be quite mean).